MakenaJones/mental_health_searches/README.md

 |week|Variable|All datasets in data folder.| 7 day period ending in the date specified.

 ---
-### EDA
+## EDA

-* Grouped states into groups: 'most restricted' and 'least restricted' after examining search terms per state and realising there was too much information to make meaningful predictions.
+   Started by grouping states into 2 groups: 'most restricted' and 'least restricted' after examining search terms per state and realising there was too much information to make meaningful predictions.
-* Compared searches of different mental health search for the two groups of states and found, although similar, there was a noticable difference between the two groups during the COVID-19 pandemic, in the middle of 2020, particularly for the search term 'mental health'.
+   Compared searches of different mental health search for the two groups of states and found, although similar, there was a noticable difference between the two groups during the COVID-19 pandemic, in the middle of 2020, particularly for the search term 'mental health'.
-* Checked that data was stationary for both groups using the augmented Dickey-Fuller Test.
+   Checked that data was stationary for both groups using the augmented Dickey-Fuller Test.

-* Checked seasonality of search datas and found:
+   Checked seasonality of search datas and found:
 * 'Depression' searches trend down.
 * 'Mental health' and 'anxiety' rising sharply.
 * 'Mental health' started to rise in the middle of 2021 after most of the restrictions were lifted.
 * 'Anxiety' searches had a sharp rise at the beginning of the COVID restrictions and still remains high
 * 'Counselling' and 'addiction' both had a dip around the end of 2020.

 ---

-### Model Evaluation
+## Model Evaluation

 After testing out different time series models, we picked our two best performing models, recursive multi-step forecasting and SARIMAX and explored how they performed for 3 different time periods, with and without exogenous variables.